 Do NOT mix business expenses with personal expenses on your credit card.

 As you start investing in yourself and your business, tracking things can get a little messy. “

 Was that Amazon purchase a book or those rad _____ I wanted???”

 The good thing about having a blog is that you can write off all sorts of things.
 The bad thing about having a blog is it becomes easier to justify certain expenses.

 I highly recommend you get separate cards for business and for pleasure!

-8. Do NOT forget to keep diligent records of expenses and revenues.
+Do NOT forget to keep diligent records of blog finances.